RamonCortadella/LargeScale-WideBand/README.md

 Install the conda environment in the Res folder conda env create -f ECoGacq.yml

-pip install packages in the Res folder: PyQtTools, PhyREC, PyGFETdb go in the path where the setup.py file is found for each of the packages and execute the following command pip install .

 Launch the GUI for the acquisition of calibration curves by executing the script PyCharMuxGui.py in the PyCharMux folder go to the bottom of the GUI and load configuration file "ConfigDCsweep-256gfet-v4", change the path and file name, tune the voltage sweep parameters and click "Start"